yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/sdk-customizations-android.md

 ### v1.10.0 or higher

 Additional components are available for the Yuno SDK version v1.10.0 or higher.
-These components are listed at the \<a href="#components-available-for-v1100-and-higher">subsection below\</a>.
+These components are listed in the [subsection below](#components-available-for-v1100-and-higher).

 * `CloseButton`: Button to close the form.